CommunityHoneyNetwork/chn-docs/docs/index.md

 ## Contributing

 Contributions to the CommunityHoneyNetwork project are welcome!
-Afterall, it's not much of a community without your help.
+After all, it's not much of a community without your help.
 Documentation always needs help, individual projects each have their own issues or bugs that need to be addressed, and test coverage can always be improved.

 To contribute, submit a pull request to one of the [CommunityhoneyNetwork projects](https://github.com/CommunityHoneyNetwork) you'd like to work with.